Navelwriter/rp2350-rust-template/README.md

 - Picotool(optional) and SDK for the rp2350.
 Both are easy to install through install script in `Appendix B` [here](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
 - flip-link - this allows you to detect stack-overflows on the first core, which is the only supported target for now.
 - Raspberry Pi Pico 2
+- openocd, install with `sudo apt-get openocd`
+- VSCode with Cortex-Debugger extension

 ## Installation
 ```sh